We are proud to have an incredible team of professionals with backgrounds in the new media, politics, business, and the non profit sector.

 Medill School of Journalism at Northwestern University M.S.
 Journalism

-Malina is a senior associate at Sugerman Communications Group where she manages strategic communications programs for several of the firm’s clients.
+Malina is a Managing Director at Sugerman Communications Group where she manages strategic communications programs for several of the firm’s clients.
 She brings a rich background in producing award-winning campaigns in the business, government and nonprofit sectors.
 Previously, Malina led the marketing and communications department for City Year Los Angeles, a nonprofit dedicated to reducing the school dropout rate.
 She also held senior roles at The Rogers Group and Fraser Communications, overseeing a multimillion dollar public education campaign for government agency First 5 California, among other accounts.
 Malina began her career as a reporter covering the Pentagon while freelancing for the food sections of newspapers like The Washington Post for fun.
 She was awarded the Congressional Fellowship for Journalism from the American Political Science Association and served as a legislative fellow in the U.S. Senate.

 Brown University, B.A.
 Comparative Literature